 Chicken and Pasta

 - Plug in your Instant Pot.
-Add a cup of water to the bottom of your Instant Pot and hit sauté.
+Add the broth and hit the saute button to get it started heating.

-- Pull out a box of Spaghetti and remove half.
-Break the noodles in half and throw them in the Instant Pot.
-Stir them up with the water to get all the noodles wet.
+- Pull out a box of Spaghetti.
+Break the noodles in half or thirds and throw them in the Instant Pot.
+Stir them up with the broth to get all the noodles wet.

 - Make sure the plastic seal on the lid is seeded correctly.
 Add the lid, and seal the vent.